janis-commerce/webhook-trigger/README.md

 > **IMPORTANT**
 > The `JANIS_SERVICE_NAME` environment variable is required to be set as the current service code.
+> The `JANIS_WEBHOOKS_QUEUE_URL` environment variable is required to be set as the SQS Queue URL of the Webhooks service.

 ### Service registration